 Hashed emails create an additional revenue stream by helping publishers monetize their data.
 They do so without sacrificing the privacy or security of their readers, as all data is non-personally identifiable.
 For publishers with a significant number of emails, Sovrn will pay based on the number of net new unique hashed emails in a calendar month.

 Stronger reader profiles provide demand partners more data and thereby reward Sovrn publishers with increased CPMs.
-They also allow for better audience analytics in Meridian.
+They also allow for better audience analytics in Me.

 Explore Header Bidding